top of page

 Charles D. Rose

-Originally, our center operated under the name of Pasadena Church of Religious Science, and under the direction of Rev. Rose was changed to Ahiah Center for Spiritual Awakening.
+Originally, our center operated under the name of Pasadena Church of Religious Science, and under the direction of Rev. Rose, the congregation voted to change our name to Ahiah Center for Spiritual Awakening.
 In 2014, with the merger of the United and International Churches of Religious Science all centers joined to become what is now Centers for Spiritual Living.
 At which point, Ahiah took on its current title: Ahiah Center for Spiritual Living Pasadena.
 Appropriately, and in alignment with Ernest Holmes belief in spiritual evolution and immortality, the teachings, traditions and evolution continues!
 Throughout the years, the Church has been blessed to have been lead by only a handful of loyal ministers.
 The ministerial turnover rate has been very low.
-The Center's Spiritual Leaders include Founder, Rev. Elizabeth Larson; Dr. Casey Gryba; Rev. Dr. Craig Carter, "Your Handbook for Healing", "How to Use the Power of Mind"; and author, Rev. Jack Addington, "Joy of Meditation"; Rev. Charles Rose and currently, Rev. Scott Olson.
+The Center's Spiritual Leaders include Founder, Rev. Elizabeth Larson; Dr. Casey Gryba; Rev. Jack Deaton, Rev. Dr. Craig Carter, "Your Handbook for Healing", "How to Use the Power of Mind"; and author, Rev. Jack Addington, "Joy of Meditation"; Rev. Charles Rose, Rev. Scott Olson and currently, Rev. Michael Bernard Lattimore

 With the vision of Rev. Charles D. Rose, in July, 2016 Ahiah moved just a block and a half south to their current location at 150 N. El Molino.
 The Center purchased the property previously occupied by the Self Realization Center – which was founded by Parahamansa Yogananda.
 The building was already blessed with a sweet, serene energy, and as Ahiah continues in their new sacred space, it will also continue to be an inspiration for the spiritual community in Pasadena and beyond.